davidmalcolm/texi2rst/output/other-built-in-functions-provided-by-gcc.rst

   Built-in Function int __builtin_fpclassify (int, int, int, int, int, ...)
 This built-in implements the C99 fpclassify functionality.
-The first five int arguments should be the target librarys notion of the possible FP classes and are used for return values.
+The first five int arguments should be the target library's notion of the possible FP classes and are used for return values.
 They must be constant values and they must appear in this order: ``FP_NAN``, ``FP_INFINITE``, ``FP_NORMAL``, ``FP_SUBNORMAL`` and